Mentors

 The Bug

 Jay Smith disappeared from the streets of downtown Montreal on April 6, 1971, three days after his betrayal of Franklin.
 He made himself invisible.
 He spent the next three months doing what he did best; he wandered the streets day and night like a restless ghost - hands out and head down.
 Jay survived on Church back-door sandwiches, hotel kitchen scraps, the contents of garbage bins, food banks and the kindnesses of the male and female prostitutes who bought him a drink, or a hot meal, once in a while.
 “We’re going in the same direction sweetheart,” a young gay hustler told him.
-“Right to the bottom, and then straight on to hell.”
+“Right to the bottom, and then straight on to some freakish hell-hole in a Bat cave.”
 They were drinking Gin at Bayanass.
-“Only difference is you and I are in different lanes on the road down.”
+“Only difference is, you and I are in different lanes on the road down.”

 Jay faded away.
 He didn’t die, but he was gone for awhile.